COVID Plans - Fall 2020

-Below is the most recent version of Luther’s Fall Reopen Plan, as of August 7, 2020.
+Below is Luther College High School’s Fall Reopening Plan, as of August 7, 2020.

 School plans will evolve as required by emerging health risk assessments.

 With the recent news that the Regina Public and Regina Catholic systems have moved to an alternating day schedule, you may be wondering what these developments mean for Luther College.
 There are no substantive changes to Luther’s pandemic responses and plans because the recommendation pertained only to schools with at least 600 students.
 The government “recommended all high schools with at least 600 students move to Level 3 of the province's Safe Schools Plan.”

 As we already have small class sizes relative to most high schools, and have other safety precautions in place (plexiglass dividers and infrared thermometers, for example), we believe that continuing daily classes does not significantly increase the health risk to our students and employees at this point (as of November 17, 2020).

 Please be advised that the government health orders could change at any moment.
 In the meantime, I assure you that we will monitor this situation daily and if we need to or must move to alternating days, or even to total online learning, we are well-prepared to do so.